CM Punk: Straight Edge Society (2009–2010)

 During the first half of 2010, Punk feuded with Rey Mysterio, being eliminated by him during the Elimination Chamber match.
 After Mysterio prevented him from winning a Money in the Bank qualifying match, Punk interrupted Mysterio's celebration of his daughter Aalyah's ninth birthday.
 Mysterio and Punk faced each other in a match at WrestleMania XXVI on March 28, where if Mysterio lost, he would join the Straight Edge Society, but Punk lost to Mysterio at WrestleMania.
 They had a rematch at Extreme Rules the following month on April 25 where Punk would have to shave his head like his disciples if he lost, but he won this match after interference from Joey Mercury, a fourth member of the Straight Edge Society.
 On May 23 at Over The Limit, a third and final match between Punk and Mysterio was booked with both stipulations reactivated, but Punk lost and was subsequently shaved bald.
 After the match, Punk began wearing a black mask, since he considered himself always pure unlike his followers and was embarrassed by his baldness.

 On June 20, 2010, at WWE Fatal 4-Way, Punk challenged for the World Heavyweight Championship against Mysterio, Big Show and the champion Jack Swagger, but he was unsuccessful when he was attacked by Kane, who was accusing various people of attacking The Undertaker.
-Punk and his stable started a feud with Big Show when on the July 16 episode of SmackDown, Big Show unmasked Punk.
+Punk and his stable started a feud with Big Show when on July 16 episode of SmackDown, Big Show unmasked Punk.
 Big Show faced the Straight Edge Society in a three-on-one handicap match on August 15 at SummerSlam, winning the match after Punk abandoned his teammates.
 The next month, at Night of Champions on September 19, Punk lost to Big Show in a singles match.
-The Straight Edge Society angle ended after Serena was released from WWE and Mercury became injured, and Punk defeated Gallows in a singles match on the September 24 SmackDown.
+The Straight Edge Society angle ended after Serena was released from WWE and Mercury became injured, and Punk defeated Gallows in a singles match on September 24 SmackDown.